 Student athletes at the University of La Verne have been partaking in different ways to remain fit and active, as well as staying connected with fellow teammates and coaching staff, with the campus shutdown for the COVID-19 pandemic.

 La Verne coaches and players have been trying to adapt new and efficient ways of continuing the athletic department ever since the University closed its campus for the spring semester due to the COVID-19 pandemic.

 The Leopards fell short on senior night Saturday, 1-0, after a late goal by Chapman senior defender Connor McLane sealed the deal.

-The women’s soccer team beat the Whittier Poets 2-1 in a nail-biter Saturday night at Ortmayer Stadium, in Southern California Intercollegiate Athletic Conference matchup at Ortmayer Stadium on Wednesday.
+The women’s soccer team defeated the Redlands Bulldogs 1-0 in a Southern California Intercollegiate Athletic Conference matchup at Ortmayer Stadium on Wednesday.

 The men’s soccer team went the distance against the Caltech Beavers, only to draw in a scoreless tie in a Southern California Intercollegiate Athletic Conference match Wednesday at Ortmayer Stadium.

 The women’s soccer team suffered a 4-1 loss against the Cal Lutheran Regals on Saturday at Ortmayer Stadium.

 With over 400 athletes across 18 teams, it is easy to take La Verne’s athletic programs for granted.
 But as with many great things, our sports came from very humble beginnings.